SIM Card Compatibility on Unifi LTE Backup Pro

 The Problem

 The Unifi-LTE-Backup-Pro allows users to insert their own SIM card into the device.
-Unfortunately users are carrier-locked into using AT&T SIM cards, and I’m more of a T-Mobile guy.
+Unfortunately users are carrier-locked into using AT&T SIM cards.
 The Sierra Wireless RC7611 modem chip the LTE router uses doesn’t appear to be locked to a fixed carrier.
+Ubiquity is a bit unclear about what’s possible and what’s not on this hardware.
+This post is meant to document what the LTE router is compatible/incompatible with.

 Gathering Information